 Ontario, Canada-based CarePartners has received a new ransom demand from hackers who breached their databases in June of last year.
 Partial data dumps have been posted online revealing detailed medical histories and credit card data of patients.

 Bleeping Computer reported this week that Business Email Compromise, or BEC, attacks increased nearly 500% last year.
-As Software is the stuff that lives inside your computer; games...
-More and Hardware is everything you can touch, including the keyboard...
-More security improves, attackers are increasingly relying on the weakest link in the chain; the humans.
+As software and hardware security improves, attackers are increasingly relying on the weakest link in the chain; the humans.

 Security researchers from Wandera have found several airlines have been leaking passenger data by sending unencrypted links for flight check-in.
 This data includes passenger names, boarding pass and flight details, passport and travel documents, email addresses, phone numbers, and other information.
 Over 40 airlines in the US, Europe, and Asia Pacific region are affected.
 Thus far, no actual leaks have been reported, as this is only a theoretical possibility.